cyberbotics/wrestling/README.md

 ### Selection for the Finals

-On September 19th, at [9am EDT](https://dateful.com/convert/eastern-daylight-time-edt?t=9am&d=2023-09-19), we will select the best 32 teams from the leaderboard that will participate to the finals.
+On September 19th, at [9am EDT](https://dateful.com/convert/eastern-daylight-time-edt?t=9am&d=2023-09-19), we will select the best 32 teams from the [leader board][1] that will participate to the finals.
 These teams will have exactly one week of time to further improve their robot controller before their code is frozen and checked out for the finals.
 Meanwhile, other teams will not be allowed to run games any more.